liminovna/excel2db/README.md

 ```
 >>>exit()
 ```
-Unfortunately i have not yet come up a solution to terminate the session from within the python script.
+Unfortunately i have not yet come up with a solution to terminate the session from within the python script.
 Might think about it later